a-slice-of-py/mastermind/README.md

 [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) is a code-breaking game for two players, here implemented via Python with a Streamlit interface.

-Live version of the app can be found at https://streamlit-mastermind.herokuapp.com (_thanks to [S Ahmad](https://towardsdatascience.com/deploy-streamlit-on-heroku-9c87798d2088) for the wonderful deployment tutorial!_).
+Live version of the app can be found at https://streamlit-mastermind.herokuapp.com (_thanks to [S Ahmad](https://towardsdatascience.com/deploy-streamlit-on-heroku-9c87798d2088) and [hannahyan
+](https://dev.to/hannahyan/getting-started-in-deploying-interactive-data-science-apps-with-streamlit-part-2-3ob) for the wonderful deployment tutorials!_).

 ## Installation